nielskrijger/mysql/README.md

 # Cassandra

-A set of convenience methods for [nodejs-cassandra](https://github.com/datastax/nodejs-driver).
+A wrapper for [nodejs-cassandra](https://github.com/datastax/nodejs-driver) library, providing promises and a set of convenience methods.

 **NOTE**: this library is not very customizable nor will it be, its intent is to serve as a standard for my personal projects.
 There are only few tests because its use is extensively tested in component tests.